 Since the loans are homogenous in terms of borrower type and contractual repayment terms, the portfolio is currently managed through the dissection of the portfolio arrears reports.
-The Group has grouped exposures by type on the basis of shared risk characteristics that include:
+The Group has grouped exposures by type based on shared risk characteristics that include:

 - instrument type;

 - collateral type;

-- LVR ratio for retail mortgages;
+- LVR ratio for retail mortgages.

-The Group has elected to use the following segments when assessing credit risk for Stages 1 and 2 of the impairment model:
+The Group has elected to use the following segments when assessing credit risk for Stages 1 and 2 of the impairment models: